Macy’s 4Q plummets, beats consensus

-Weak sales, gross margin deterioration and a slew of one-time costs related to division consolidations, rollout of the My Macy's initiative and store closings sent Macy's Inc. profits tumbling by 58% in the fourth quarter to $310 million, or 73 cents per diluted share.
-Still, that beat per-share projections by 4%.
+Cincinnati – Weak sales, gross margin deterioration and a slew of one-time costs related to division consolidations, rollout of the My Macy’s initiative and store closings sent Macy’s Inc. profits tumbling by 59% in the fourth quarter to $310 million, or 73 cents per diluted share.
+Still, that best per-share projections by 4%.

-On last week's conference call with analysts, evp and cfo Karen Hoguet said Macy's had two pieces of good news to deliver.
-Its comps outperformed those of department store peers, she said, and the company was able to conserve enough cash through the year that it ended with more cash on hand that it had planned.
+On a conference call with analysts this morning, evp/cfo Karen Hoguet said Macy’s had two pieces of good news to deliver.
+Its comps outperformed those of department store peers and the company was able to conserve enough cash through the year that it ended with more cash on hand that its had planned.

 “Managing cash has been and will continue to be a top priority,” said Hoguet.

 Looking ahead, Macy’s will also focus on excelling in sales and comp performance in its channel, improving return on investment, boosting EBITDA (earnings before income, taxes, depreciation and amortization) as a percentage of sales, maximizing capital expenditures, editing assortments and improving turn in inventory.

 For the fourth quarter ended Jan.
 31, sales fell 7.7% to $7.934 billion, with comps of 7.0%.

 For the fiscal year, sales dropped 5.4% to $26.3 billion, with comps off 4.6%.
 For the year, internet sales climbed 29.0% Net income fell nearly 69% to $280 million, or 66 cents per share.

 |Average gross profit||39.3%||41.6%||—|

 As of Jan.
 31, 2009, Macy’s Inc. had $9.125 billion of goodwill, primarily related to the 2005 acquisition of May Department Stores Company.
 Because of the decline of the economy and Macy’s market capitalization, the company is in the process of reviewing its goodwill for impairment.